Kino Lorber offers an attentive restoration of a neglected, greatly prescient sci-fi masterpiece.

 The film’s nihilist point is clear: It’s the world against Trelkovsky and not the other way around.

-One of Polanski’s greater efforts gets a handsome transfer on this DVD edition, but the lack of supplemental features counts as a major disappointment.
+One of Polanski’s greatest films gets a handsome transfer on this DVD edition.